Atlantic Creoles: Language

-However, a creole theory, less accepted among linguists, posits that AAVE arose from one or more creole languages used by African captives of the middle passage, due to the captives speaking many different native languages and therefore needing a new way to communicate among themselves and with their captors.
+However, a creole theory, less accepted among linguists, posits that AAVE arose from one or more creole languages used by African captives of the Middle Passage, due to the captives speaking many different native languages and therefore needing a new way to communicate among themselves and with their captors.
 According to this theory, these captives first developed what are called pidgins: simplified mixtures of languages.
-Since pidgins form from close contact between speakers of different languages, the middle passage would have been exactly such a situation.
+Since pidgins form from close contact between speakers of different languages, the Middle Passage would have been exactly such a situation.
 Creolist John Dillard quotes, for example, slave ship captain William Smith describing the sheer diversity of mutually unintelligible languages just in The Gambia.
 By 1715, an African pidgin was reproduced in novels by Daniel Defoe, in particular, The Life of Colonel Jacque.
 In 1721, Cotton Mather conducted the first attempt at recording the speech of enslaved people in his interviews regarding the practice of smallpox inoculation.
-By the time of the American Revolution, varieties among enslaved creoles were not quite mutually intelligible.
+By the time of the American Revolution, varieties among enslaved Creoles were not quite mutually intelligible.
 Dillard quotes a recollection of "slave language" toward the latter part of the 18th century: "Kay, massa, you just leave me, me sit here, great fish jump up into da canoe, here he be, massa, fine fish, massa; me den very grad; den me sit very still, until another great fish jump into de canoe; but me fall asleep, massa, and no wake 'til you come...."
 Not until the time of the American Civil War did the languages become familiar to a large number of people.
-The abolitionist papers before the war form a rich corpus of examples of plantation creole.
+The abolitionist papers before the war form a rich corpus of examples of plantation creoles.
 In Army Life in a Black Regiment (1870), Thomas Wentworth Higginson detailed many features of his Black soldiers' language.
 Distinct cultural dialects formed including Gullah, Louisiana Creole, and Seminole Creole and regional dialects formed as well.